 Days from Conduct Officer's receipt of appeal

-- An Appeals Board hearing is restricted to the chairperson, two student board members, two faculty/staff members, the Conduct Officer, approved witnesses, the appealing student and their advisor(s).
+4. A Disciplinary Appeals Committee hearing is restricted to the chairperson, two student committee members, two faculty/staff members, the Conduct Officer, approved witnesses, the appealing student and his/her advisor(s).

-- An Administrative Hearing is restricted to the Vice President for Student Affairs, the Conduct Officer, approved witnesses, and the appealing student and his/her advisor(s).
+5. An Appeal Hearing heard by the Vice President for Student Affairs is limited to that individual or designee, the Conduct Officer, approved witnesses, and the appealing student and his/her advisor(s).

-- The appealing student may request any individual Board member be removed from the appeal hearing, providing acceptable reasons for the request are stated at the start of the appeal.
+6. The appealing student may request any individual Committee member be removed from the appeal hearing, providing acceptable reasons for the request are stated at the start of the appeal.
 The request may or may not be granted.